|

 attempted an overtly expressionistic style.

-But still there were playwrights who seemed
+But still there were

-perfectly content with the realistic tradition, such as the Englishman Terence Rattigan (1911-77), who even attempted to revive the
+the Englishman Terence Rattigan (1911-77), who even attempted to revive the

 well-made play.
 Rattigan began a career in the mid-thirties with popular light

-comedies, but in the forties he attempted soldier dramas such as The Winslow Boy (1946) and The Browning Version (1948).
-Most
+comedies, but in the forties he attempted solider dramas such as The Winslow Boy (1946) and The Browning Version (1948).
+Most of his plays and TV and film work date

-amidst the radical experimentation of the
+from after 1950 and seem old-fashioned amidst the radical experimentation of

 time.